Category: Unemployment

 A Minnesota Unemployment Overpayment May Get Worse

-An unemployment overpayment for claims in Minnesota means the unemployment office is wanting money back, whether incorrectly or otherwise.
+An unemployment overpayment in Minnesota means the unemployment office is wanting money back, whether incorrectly or otherwise.

 Applicants with appeal rights have different issues to consider versus people considering repayment strategies.